Espanto IV and V

-Brothers Espanto IV and Espanto V (Spanish for "Terror 4"/"Scare 4" and "Terror 5"/"Scare 5") are a Mexican professional wrestling tag team who has worked primarily as a rudo (term used for wrestlers who portray the "Bad guys") team on the Mexican independent circuit.
-While both brothers have been unmasked in the ring no documentation of their birth names have been found.
+Brothers Espanto IV and Espanto V (Spanish for "Terror 4"/"Scare 4" and "Terror 5"/"Scare 5") were a Mexican professional wrestling tag team who worked primarily as a rudo (term used for wrestlers who portray the "bad guys") team on the Mexican independent circuit.
+While both brothers have been unmasked in the ring, no documentation of their birth names have been found.

-They are the sons of professional wrestler Miguel Vázquez Bernal, better known as Espanto III and adopted the Espantos name and mask eight years after their father retired from wrestling.
-Their uncle Jose Eusebio Vázquez was also a wrestler, better known as Espanto I but was killed in 1968.
+They are the sons of professional wrestler Miguel Vázquez Bernal, better known as Espanto III, and adopted the Espantos name and mask eight years after their father retired from wrestling.
+Their uncle Jose Eusebio Vázquez was also a wrestler, better known as Espanto I, but was killed in 1968.
 Espanto IV retired in 2001 and Espanto V is semi-retired, working only the occasional show around his hometown of Torreon, Coahuila.

 Personal lives

-The wrestlers known as "Espanto IV" (Spanish for "Terror 4" or "Scare 4") and Espanto V ("Terror 5"/ "Scare 5") were both born and raised in Torreon, Coahuila, Mexico sons of Miguel Vázquez Bernal, better known by his ring name, Espanto III.
+The wrestlers known as "Espanto IV" (Spanish for "Terror 4" or "Scare 4") and Espanto V ("Terror 5"/ "Scare 5") were both born and raised in Torreon, Coahuila, Mexico, sons of Miguel Vázquez Bernal, better known by his ring name, Espanto III.
 As Espanto III, Vázquez was an active wrestler from the 1960s through the early 1980s.
-In a 1996 interview Espanto IV revealed that their father never pushed them to become wrestlers, insisting that they learn a trade as well as train for wrestling to make sure they had options in life.
+In a 1996 interview, Espanto IV revealed that their father never pushed them to become wrestlers, insisting that they learn a trade as well as train for wrestling to make sure they had options in life.
 Espanto IV also shared the fact that it took a lot of convincing from the brothers to allow them to be known as "Espanto IV" and "Espanto V", but the fact that Vázquez and Fernando Cisneros Carrilo (Espanto II) had given Jesús Andrade Salas permission to work as Espanto Jr. finally convinced their father to allow them to become "Espanto IV" and "Espanto V" instead of being a "Junior" or "hijo" ("son").